consoledotdev/home/content/tools/server-monitoring.md

 [Google Cloud](https://console.cloud.google.com/marketplace/details/influxdata-public/cloud2-gcp-marketplace-prod)
 or
 [Microsoft Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/influxdata.influxdb-cloud).
-This is billed based on data ingest, storage, query count and data out.
+This is billed based on data transfer, storage and query count.

 Even if you're happy with the alerting constraints, the inability to deploy a reliable production monitoring setup without buying an enterprise version is a